Tebybee8/MECA482_BallNPlate_Team2/README.md

 ![image](https://user-images.githubusercontent.com/73966901/102729897-71429680-42e7-11eb-9ea3-3763e9000fb3.png)
 Figure_: Matlab Code for BallNPlate System

 For this system, the ball position controllers were implimented in simulink for each axis of the system, and the servo model and potential controller was utilized in coppeliasim.
 Matlab acted as the commuinication tool for this system, as it needed to pull information from coppeliasim, as well as feed and retrieve information to and from simulink in order for the system to work in harmony.
-The Matlab
+Lines 1-6 show the remote connection to the coppeliasim model through the remote

 ## 5. Simulink
 Using the proporional and derivative gains solved in section 2, A simulink model was constructed to accurately control the Ball and Plate system.
 This model can be seen below.